schlangguru/rest-ui/README.md

 | ![RequestsView](./screenshots/MockResources.png) | ![RequestsView](./screenshots/Requests.png) |

 ## Technology & Architecture
-This little project is an experiment of a new UI architectural style I never worked with before.
+This little project is an experiment for a new UI architectural style I never worked with before.
-It uses something like a mix of Redux/Flux and MVVM.
+It uses something like a mix of Redux/Flux based on [KUnidirectional](https://github.com/CesarValiente/KUnidirectional) and MVVM.

 // TODO More Info here...

 ## Known Issues
-- **Application does not exit correctly:** This is a problem most likely due to an async server stop during application shutdown.
+- ~~**Application does not exit correctly:** This is a problem most likely due to an async server stop during application shutdown.~~
 - **Docs:** KDoc is improvable.

+## Roadmap:
+- **Editor für Responsestrategy:** Currently it´s not yet possible to edit the script for "Scripted Response Strategies".
+The editor has to be implemented.